 - Roomba 630: Cheaper (check here for pricing), but doesn’t come with auto-scheduling.
 To me, this is a huge difference maker.
 I like knowing that my 650 will run at a certain time each day, when I am out of the house.
 If this isn’t a big deal for you, it’s worth considering the 630 and saving some money.
 You can check out the full review for more information.

-- Roomba 761: If you are willing to spend about $50 more (check latest pricing here), the 761 is a nice step up in terms of cleaning technology.
+- Roomba 761: If you are willing to spend a bit more (check latest pricing here), the 761 is a nice step up in terms of cleaning technology.
 It comes with HEPA filters (big improvement over the 600 series) and an upgraded cleaning system which I’ve found to be slightly better than the 600 series, particularly on carpets.

 - Neato XV-21: This is one of the older competitors from Neato, but it’s comparable in many ways to the Roomba 650.
 It’s also usually available for a slightly better price (check here).
 One of things people like is that it has an organized cleaning pattern (no random zig-zags like Roomba) and is better at getting into corners (due to the “D” shaped design).
 It also has auto-scheduling, making it a better choice than the 630 as an alternative.
 You can read my full review for more info.